cmmid/cmmid.github.io/topics/covid19/_posts/2020-11-24-daily_testing.md

 ---

 #add the title of your project
-title: Rapid testing strategies for traced contacts: comparing quarantine, quarantine and testing, and repeat daily testing
+title: "Rapid testing strategies for traced contacts: comparing quarantine, quarantine and testing, and repeat daily testing"

-description: Here we assess the merit of using lateral flow antigen (LFA) tests to allow for a shorter quarantine period by testing at its end, or to replace quarantine altogether by testing daily upon tracing and isolating only when test-positive.
+description: "Here we assess the merit of using lateral flow antigen (LFA) tests to allow for a shorter quarantine period by testing at its end, or to replace quarantine altogether by testing daily upon tracing and isolating only when test-positive."

 # these are the statuses you can choose from; delete/uncomment as necessary
 # defaults to paper-under-peer-review if not set